 Awesome!
 When is the small group Special Enrollment Period?

-For that one month each year, the participation and contribution minimums that usually apply can’t be enforced.
+During the enrollment period, the participation and contribution minimums that usually apply can’t be enforced.

 Anything else I should keep in mind?